 And sometimes people would have a situation, maybe with their home internet, maybe with a device, that couldn't be fixed remotely.
-It was helpful for people to have the problem somewhat limited and understood, but then they'd have to call someone for help, a situation many of them did not feel good about and did NOT want to do.
+It was helpful for people to have the problem somewhat limited and understood, but then they'd have to call someone for help, a situation many of them did not feel good about.
 I'd talk them through how to have that phone call, maybe be available by text while they were doing it.
 This is Sharon's phone, something's wrong with the screen.
 She needed to call someone to see if it was fixable and I talked her through how to describe what she was seeing.